gardener/gardener/docs/extensions/conventions.md

 However, there are no credentials for the shoot for every extension.

 Extensions are supposed to use [`ManagedResources`](../concepts/resource-manager.md#ManagedResource-controller) to manage resources in shoot clusters. gardenlet deploys gardener-resource-manager instances into all shoot control planes, that will reconcile `ManagedResources` without a specified class (`spec.class=null`) in shoot clusters.
 Mind that Gardener acts on `ManagedResources` with the `origin=gardener` label.
-In order to prevent unwanted behavior extensions should omit the `origin` label or provide their own unique value for it when creating such resources.
+In order to prevent unwanted behavior, extensions should omit the `origin` label or provide their own unique value for it when creating such resources.

-If you need to deploy a non-DaemonSet resource, Gardener automatically ensures that it only runs on nodes that are allowed to host system components and extensions, see [System Components Webhook](../concepts/resource-manager.md#System-Components-Webhook) for more information.
+If you need to deploy a non-DaemonSet resource, Gardener automatically ensures that it only runs on nodes that are allowed to host system components and extensions.
+For more information, see [System Components Webhook](../concepts/resource-manager.md#System-Components-Webhook).

 ## How to create kubeconfigs for the shoot cluster?